-As well as providing 5.5 hours of CPD, delegates will also have an opportunity to network over lunch and coffee at the beautiful Interncontinental Hotel.
+As well as providing 5.5 hours of CPD, delegates will also have an opportunity to network over lunch and coffee at the beautiful Intercontinental Hotel.

 Stuart Gilhooly, President, Law Society of Ireland, Partner, H J Ward & Co Solicitors, Dublin